jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ### Background

 On the project I'm currently working on I had to figure out how to setup autoscaling with Octopus Deploy - and it was no simple feat.
-There wasn't a ton of information on this topic.
-This post details the process I came up with to handle this.
+Especially since this is Gov cloud.
+AWS Gov Cloud does not have the full feature set of AWS (such as various helpful DevOps features).
+There wasn't a ton of information on this topic, so this post details the process I came up with to handle this.
+If you know of a better way, please let me know!

 ### Process Outline